jaguar48/image-filter-web-application/README.md

 **Containers and Microservices
 **
-**Divide an application into microservices **:/feed and /user backends are separated into independent projects.
+**Divide an application into microservices**: /feed and /user backends are separated into independent projects.

 **Build and run a container image using Docker:**: Project includes Dockerfiles to successfully create Docker images for /feed, /user backends, project frontend, and reverse proxy.
 Screenshot of DockerHub shows the images.